redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

-The revolution died down without being able to strike the decisive blow because attack was not simultaneous everywhere, because there was no conciousness of solidarity between town and country, no co-ordination of the elemental forces unchained, because there was no general organisation or direction.
+The revolution died down without being able to strike the decisive blow because attack was not simultaneous everywhere, because there was no consciousness of solidarity between town and country, no co-ordination of the elemental forces unchained, because there was no general organisation or direction.
 Its scattered efforts were broken by an army in the main faithful to the old regime.
 But absolutism had tottered under the shock.
 An embryo constitution, a sort of parliament had been gained.
 The political impotence of the bourgeoisie as a class had been revealed.
 Its revolutionary intellectuals had thrown in their lot with the proletariat in the course of the struggle.
 All the socialist parties emerged from the fight greater in prestige if not in numbers.
 Anarchism had failed under the test of experience.
-Finally, the October strike left a great example, the unforgettable lesson of the St. Petersburg Soviet.
+Finally, the October strike left a great example, the unforgettable lesson of the St.
+Petersburg Soviet.

 No theorist had foreseen the Soviets or the role they were to play in the future.
 The Mensheviks could claim the largest share in their